joshbrowning2358/sandbox/vietnam_user_defined_function.md

+# Example of using of user-defined R-function

-Let me provide an example of using self-created R function.
+Let me provide an example of applying of user-created R function.

+## Base point

 In original code we have following relevant lines: